 What Size Baking Dish Should I Use For A Single Serving Lemon Meringue Pie?

-For this Lemon Meringue Pie For One, I used a 4-inch round ramekin that holds a volume of 8-ounces (237 milliliters) and it was the perfect size.
+For this Lemon Meringue Pie For One, I used a 4-inch round ramekin that holds a volume of 8-ounces (237 milliliters).
 For best results, use a dish of similar size.

 I also experimented with the 5-inch square baking dish that I use in so many of our recipes and although it worked, the lemon layer was thin.
 Still a delicious pie, I just prefer a thicker layer of lemon filling.